 2. Politecnico di Milano

 Politecnico di Milano is also known as the Polytechnic University of Milan.
 It was founded in 1863 and is the largest Italian university in Engineering, Architecture and Design, with nearly 45,000 students.
 It has seven campuses located in Milan and in other nearby Italian cities.
 This university is backed by research and aims at providing the best standards in education.
+MIP Politecnico Di Milano was founded as a Consortium between the Politecnico di Milano and many Italian institutions.
 It offers a regular MBA and EMBA through their international full-time MBA is a full-time course.

 3. University of Bologna

 The University of Bologna was founded in 1088.
 It is one of the oldest in the world.
 It attracts prominent figures from science and the arts.
 Today, it has over 215-degree programmes among its 33 Departments, 11 Schools, and over 84,000 students.
 The University of Bologna has over five campuses in Bologna, Cesena, Forlì, Ravenna, Rimini.
 It offers a Global MBA which is a 12-month programme that brings students on an enriching journey towards the discovery of excellence.

 I’m majoring in Business and Economics, the program is really well done, and the professors are competent and experienced in the field.
 There is a good balance between theoretical and practical studying, and the professors are always ready to help.
 The environment is overall really good for students, filled with international students and people that can’t wait to make new friendships.